Skip to main navigation Skip to main content

 Note

 The Family Law Act 1975 requires Child Safety to be notified about allegations of child abuse, family violence or risk of family violence.
 Where allegations of child abuse or family violence arise in family law court proceedings by a party to proceedings, formal notice is received at Data Management Services or via the RIS.
-Refer to Procedure 1 Information from the Family Court or Federal Circuit Court of Australia.
+Refer to Procedure 1 Information from the Family Court of Australia or Federal Circuit Court of Australia.

 Provide information to family law courts